MonoGame/MonoGame/Documentation/riemer_2d_7_displaying_text.md

     font = Content.Load<SpriteFont> ("myFont");

-Find the analogy to loading an image: we’re also using the Content.Load method, specify which type of variable we’re loading here, together with the first part of the filename.
+Find the analogy to loading an image: we're also using the Content.Load method, specify which type of variable we're loading here, together with the first part of the filename.

-With the font loaded and the SpriteBatch already active, we’re ready to draw some text.
+With the font loaded and the SpriteBatch already active, we're ready to draw some text.
 Once again, we will not put this directly in our Draw method, but in a separate method:

     private void DrawText()
     {
         spriteBatch.DrawString(font, "Cannon power: 100", new Vector2(20, 45), Color.White);
     }

-The line of code asks the SpriteBatch to render some text using our ‘font’ object.
+The line of code asks the SpriteBatch to render some text using our 'font' object.
 We specify the position, color and text, indicating the power of the cannon.
 This will be rendered 20 pixels to the right and 45 down from the top-left corner of the screen.

-Don’t forget to call this method from within our Draw method:
+Don't forget to call this method from within our Draw method:

     protected override void Draw(GameTime gameTime)
     {